andrejewski/rove/README.md

 - Some nice DOM listeners for navigating on `<a>` link clicks
 - Good debugging and errors for bad routing
 - Nested routes and routers
-- De/serialization for route and query parameters
+- De/serialization for query parameters
-- Defaults for route and query parameters
+- Defaults for query parameters
 - Server side functions

 ### Design benefits